GeneZC/genezc.github.io/index.md

 ## Recent Highlights

 Sep.
-5th, 2024. [*LongLLaVa*](https://huggingface.co/FreedomIntelligence/LongLLaVA) is released to become the first multi-modal language model that could maximally process over 1,000 images with only one Nvidia A100.
+5th, 2024. [*LongLLaVA*](https://huggingface.co/FreedomIntelligence/LongLLaVA) is released to become the first large multi-modal model that could maximally process over 1,000 images with only one Nvidia A100.

 July 25th, Aug.
 8th, 2024.
 Invited to give talks respectively on [long-context efficiency](./assets/files/Li_Auto_Long_context_Efficiency.pdf) at Li Auto and [democratization of LLMs](./assets/files/ByteDance_Research_Democratization_LLMs.pdf) at ByteDance Research.